-The best password manager for 2024
+The best password manager for 2025 - Engadget

 Bitwarden is based on open-source code, meaning anyone on GitHub can audit it, which is a good measure of security.
 On a personal level, it includes security audits of your information, like a data breach report, that can keep you in the know about when your passwords have been leaked and when it's time to change them.
 Plus, it's widely available across the platforms we tested, including Windows and iOS, with a level of customization, options to access your password vault and more.
 It also recently added passkeys to its vault and two-factor authentication options as a secure way to sign in.

-Bitwarden may be the best free password manager, but it does have a paid version and we do think it’s worth it.
-At $10 annually for individuals or $40 for families, you unlock encrypted file storage, emergency access, unlimited sharing and more additional features.
+Bitwarden may be the best free password manager, but it does have a paid plan and we do think it's worth it.
+At $10 annually for individuals or $40 for families, you unlock premium features like encrypted file storage, emergency access, unlimited sharing and more.
 But the free version comes with the basics that can get anyone set up on password management easily.

 Number of tiers: 3 | Pricing: Free, $2/per month for Premium, $4/month for Family | Compatibility: macOS, iOS, Windows, Android, Linux, Chrome, Firefox, Safari, Opera, Edge